Donatus of Fiesole: Works

 Enroll'd in books: exhaustless is her store, Of veiny silver, and of golden ore.

 Her fruitful soil, for ever teems with wealth, With gems her waters, and her air with health;

 Her verdant fields with milk and honey flow; Her woolly fleeces vie with virgin snow;

 Her waving furrows float with bearded corn; And arms and arts her envied sons adorn!

 No savage bear, with lawless fury roves, Nor fiercer lion, through her peaceful groves;

 No poison there infects, no scaly snake Creeps through the grass, nor frog annoys the lake;

 An island worthy of its pious race, In war triumphant, and unmatch'd in peace!

 According to Donatus, St. Brigid visited his deathbed to give him spiritual strength and comfort.
-(A similar story is told of his archdeacon Andrew, whose sister Bridget, miraculously arrives from Ireland shortly before his death.)
-Donatus' story, preserved in manuscript in the Laurentian Library in Florence, recounts that Brigid flew to his deathbed, and before she touched him, she hung her cloak on a sunbeam to dry.
+(A similar story is told of his archdeacon Andrew, whose sister Bridget miraculously arrives from Ireland shortly before his death.)
+Donatus's story, preserved in manuscript in the Laurentian Library in Florence, recounts that Brigid flew to his deathbed, and before she touched him, she hung her cloak on a sunbeam to dry.

 Veneration

 His feast day is 22 October.
 The numerous locations and churches incorporating his name, San Donato, provide evidence of his influence and popularity throughout Tuscany.
+His remains lie buried in an altar dedicated to him in the Cattedrale di San Romolo, (Duomo di Fiesole).